 Testing begins once development has concluded and the code is available for testing in the QA environment.
 The test execution phase looks different across teams and organizations, however, the ultimate goal of this phase is to run and complete tests and report any defects.

 When dedicated QA team members are involved, they may perform their testing when each story has been completed and deployed to the test environment.
 Often the developer may do a small handover of each story.
 This allows testing to take place throughout the sprint which means any issues are picked up sooner.

 It’s also common for agile teams to have the engineers write unit tests for the code they’ve written.
 In addition to or instead of a dedicated tester or testing team, this ensures the code changes are constantly being tested as the code is deployed throughout the sprint.

 Agile is flexible and constantly moving, so depending on team structure, the testing phase might involve a range of differently skilled people.

 It’s essential to ensure any new changes haven’t negatively impacted existing functionality.
 Therefore, regression testing is necessary during this closing phase before final verification and deployment.

 What happens if you don’t follow the STLC?

-The Software Testing Life Cycle varies across teams and companies, but it exists for a good reason.
-It enables teams to plan work accurately and helps set expectations with customers on timelines and budgets.
+Although the software testing life cycle varies across teams and companies, it exists for good reasons.
+Teams can plan work accurately and it helps set customer expectations on timelines and budgets.
 It also delivers structure for building a quality assurance program from the ground up.
 Product owners, engineers, and designers should be familiar with the STLC to work in harmony with their teams.
-No matter how your team works, the Software Testing Life Cycle will align you with your peers and enable a stronger team with higher performance.
+No matter how your team works, the software testing life cycle will align you with your peers and enable a stronger team with higher performance.